-The practice had an efficient appointment system to respond to patients' needs.
+The practice had an appointment system to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment were seen the same day.
-Patients told us they had enough time during their appointment and did not feel rushed.
-Appointments ran smoothly on the day of the inspection and patients were not kept waiting.
+The principal dentist made the decision to cancel patient's appointments on the day of our visit so they could spend time with us and provide the information we requested.